jukefr/readme-manager/README.md

 $ readme-manager [...] --debug
 # Will print more information to console and save all logs to the log file (instead of only errors by default)
 ```

+## Suggestion
+If you are going to be using this for many repositories you might want tot setup a git template folder and add a precommit hook that runs the `readme-manager`.

 ## Templating
 The templating engine use is https://deno.land/x/eta@v1.12.3.